 Food-contact surfaces not sanitized after cleaning, before use.
 Do not use equipment/utensils not properly sanitized.
 Dicer not going through a sanitization step when warewashing.

 Quaternary ammonium sanitizer not at proper minimum strength for manual warewashing.
-Do not use equipment/utensils not properly sanitized.
+Do not use equipment/utensils not properly sanitized, the authorities suggested they took some advice from an industrial cleaning company, they’d been given a firm talk and told to learn more about the regulations.
 Employee washed and rinsed dicer but failed to sanitize the equipment.
 No sanitization step observed.

 Single-use gloves not changed as needed after changing tasks or when damaged or soiled.
 No glove change from cleaning to prepping. **Corrected On-Site**

 Small flying insects in bar area.
 Observed bug retention devices by managers office and front line full of dead insects.

 One bad inspection is not enough to stop us from eating at the place.
 But it is important for restaurants to have high standards when it comes to keeping their place of work clean, especially as there is food involved.
 If you are an owner of a restaurant or the food hospitality industry, you may want to look into something like ServiceMaster Restoration by Zaba, to help you choose the right staff for your team to take on any kind of restaurant and go through the process of deep cleaning from the front of house to the kitchen.
 You’re customers will thank you in the end.